 Tanker Truck Rollovers

 One of the most dangerous aspects of tanker trucks is their tendency to be involved with rollover accidents.
 According to the Federal Motor Carrier Safety Administration (FMCSA), about 1,300 cargo tank rollovers occur each year.
-In other words, nearly four trucks are in a preventable accident each year.
+In other words, nearly four tanker trucks are in a preventable accident each day.

 There are three myths that people often believe regarding rollovers.
 First, many blame poor driving conditions that cause tanker rollovers.
 However, the FMCSA has determined that bad weather and other road conditions are only a factor in about 4% of rollover accidents.
 Second, speeding is another common factor to blame in rollover accidents.
 Yet, only about 28% of cargo tank accidents involve speeding.
 Finally, some blame inexperienced drivers for tipped over tank trucks.
 However, more than half—66 percent of all accidents—involve a driver who has 10 years or more of driving experience.